Woody Allen: 1950–1959: Comedy writing and television work

 Allen wrote jokes for the Buddy Hackett sitcom Stanley and The Pat Boone Chevy Showroom, and in 1958 he co-wrote a few Sid Caesar specials with Larry Gelbart.
 Composer Mary Rodgers said he was gaining a reputation.
 When given an assignment for a show, he would leave and come back the next day with "reams of paper", according to producer Max Liebman.
 Similarly, after he wrote for Bob Hope, Hope called him "half a genius".
 Dick Cavett said: "He can go to a typewriter after breakfast and sit there until the sun sets and his head is pounding, interrupting work only for coffee and a brief walk, and then spend the whole evening working."
 Allen once estimated that to prepare for a 30-minute show, he spent six months of intensive writing.
 He enjoyed writing, despite the work: "Nothing makes me happier than to tear open a ream of paper.
 And I can't wait to fill it!"

-Allen started writing short stories and cartoon captions for magazines such as The New Yorker; he was inspired by the tradition of New Yorker humorists S. J. Perelman, George S. Kaufman, Robert Benchley, and Max Shulman, whose material he modernized.
+Allen wrote short stories and cartoon captions in the tradition of New Yorker humorists S. J. Perelman, George S. Kaufman, Robert Benchley, and Max Shulman, whose material he modernized.
 His collections of short pieces include Getting Even, Without Feathers, Side Effects, and Mere Anarchy.
-In 2010 Allen released audio versions of his books in which he read 73 selections entitled, The Woody Allen Collection.
+In 2010, Allen released an audiobook, The Woody Allen Collection, in which he read 73 selections.
 He was nominated for a Grammy Award for Best Spoken Word Album.